FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 ---

-### **Epic: Core Business Logic & Scoring Systems**
+## Phase 1: Core Player MVP
+*Focus: Establish the fundamental single-player experience.*

+### Epic: Skill & Stats Foundation
-*Goal: Implement the fundamental business rules, algorithms, and scoring mechanisms that drive the gamification experience.*
+*Focus: Implement the fundamental business rules, algorithms, and scoring mechanisms that drive the core player stats, XP, and progression.*

 #### **Story: Skill Point Calculation Engine**
 **As a** system developer, **I want** to implement the core skill point calculation algorithm, **so that** player performance is consistently and fairly quantified across all learning activities.